Tight Bounds for Sparsifying Random CSPs: Introduction

 \subsubsection{Sandwiching to Create Sparsifiers}

 In the previous section we established a counting bound (and thus sparsifiability) for so-called \emph{decomposable} relations.
 However, in general there is no guarantee that a relation $R$ forms this type of product structure with the irrelevant coordinates, as the above proposition only guarantees that \emph{extreme tuples} can be arbitrarily extended with irrelevant coordinates while maintaining satisfaction.
-So, it is possible for instance, that there are tuples of weight $c+1$ in $R$ which do depend on the irrelevant coordinates, and therefore violate our ability to ``group'' assignments by only their relevant coordinates, as now their corresponding codewords will be different.
+So, it is possible for instance, that assignments $\psi_1$ and $\psi_2$ do agree on constraints satisfied by extreme tuples, but nevertheless satisfy different sets of constraints overall due to the ``lower order'' contributions from tuples of weight $c+1$ in $R$.
 How then can we still guarantee the sparsifiability of such CSPs?

 To approach this, we introduce the notion of \emph{sandwiching}.
 We consider the relations $R_0 \subseteq R \subseteq R_1$, where $R_0$ and $ R_1$ are the maximal and minimal \emph{decomposable} relations that are contained in or containing $R$ respectively.
 We can show that $R_0$ and $R_1$ still satisfy the counting bound from the previous subsection, and it follows then that the complete $r$-partite CSPs with $R_0$ and $R_1$ are both sparsifiable to $\widetilde{O}(n^{c} / \eps^2)$ constraints.
 But, this fact alone does not suffice for sparsification: indeed, every relation $R$ trivially contains the empty relation, and is contained in the full relation $\zo^r$, which themselves are both sparsifiable to constant size.